doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-E 'config'` : execute 'nvim' with 'config' Neovim configuration where 'config' can be one of 'lazyman', 'astronvim', 'ecovim', 'kickstart', 'lazyvim', 'lunarvim', 'magicvim', 'spacevim', or any Neovim configuration directory in '~/.config'.
 For example, 'lazyman -E lazyvim foo.lua' would edit 'foo.lua' with the LazyVim config

 `-F` : indicates present the Lazyman Configuration menu

+`-h` : indicates do not use Homebrew, install with native package manager (Pacman always used on Arch Linux, Homebrew on macOS)

+`-H` : indicates compile and install the nightly Neovim build

 `-i` : indicates install and initialize the 'Lazyman' Neovim configuration